metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 That gives us some hope!
 And probably a good lead to follow -

 A quick Google search tells me that the `uv__accept` function belongs to `libuv` which is also listed as a node dependency [here](https://nodejs.org/en/docs/meta/topics/dependencies/#dependencies).
+Let's load `libuv` and carry on our search!

 {{<figure src="gh4.png" height="250" width="950">}}